Causing a Commotion: Background and development

-"I don't like violence.
+"Causing a Commotion" was inspired by Madonna's "tumultuous" relationship with then-husband Sean Penn, whose temper and discomfort with media attention often conflicted with the demands of her public life, including several altercations with paparazzi that drew widespread attention.
+In a 1987 interview with Rolling Stone magazine, Madonna stated: "I don't like violence.
 I never condone hitting anyone, and I never thought that any violence should have taken place.
-But on the other hand, I understood Sean's anger and believe me, I have wanted to hit them [the paparazzi] many times.
-I never would, you know, because I realize that it would just make things worse. [...]
-I felt like he was 'Causing a Commotion' to purposefully distract me.
-I wrote this song and vented my frustration in it."
+But on the other hand, I understood [Sean's] anger [...]
+I felt like [he] was 'causing a commotion' to purposefully distract me.
+I wrote this song and vented my frustration in it".